corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

     * Enhance compatibility for other mods to indicate when a leader's species has changed
     * Renamed "Leader Traits: All Species Traits Eligible" and new thumbnail
     * More preview images
+* 1.4.0 Latent Psionics and Brainslugs
+    * Improve the event to gain the Psionic trait for Latent Psionic species `utopia.2605` to allow _any_ Latent Psionic species' leaders to gain the trait, not only the main species of an empire
+    * Add event based on `utopia.2605` for leaders to randomly gain the Brain Slug trait

 ## Source Code